SIX SONGS (LIEDER), OP. 85

 Translation

-notes in the right hand against slower groups of three in the left go
+of six notes in the right hand against slower groups of three in

-against the prevailing duple meter of the vocal line.
-A rustling
+the left go against the prevailing duple meter of the vocal

 slow syncopations.
 Under the last vocal note, the right hand

-the new countermelody in slower straight notes.
-Brahms gives two
+of the new countermelody in slower straight notes.
+Brahms

-choices for the last two vocal notes (on the titular word
+gives two choices for the last two vocal notes (on the titular

-“Ade!”), the high ending heard in the first statement of
+word “Ade!”), the high ending heard in the first statement of the

-the line or a darker, minor-tinged low version.
-Fischer-Dieskau
+line or a darker, minor-tinged low version.
+Banse chooses

 strophes).

-minor rhythmic alterations to fit the syllables and declamation of the
+alterations to fit the syllables and declamation of the text (one

-text (one note is split into two repeated notes or two repeated notes
+note is split into two repeated notes or two repeated notes are

-varied, Brahms writes out the third stanza anew.
-The third line
+writes out the third stanza anew.
+The third line is

 the beginning of a bar where there had been a rest.
 This

-third lines of the poetic stanza.
-Otherwise, the music is the
+and third lines of the poetic stanza.
+Otherwise, the music

-time, Fischer-Dieskau takes the more hopeful higher option on the last
+more hopeful higher option on the last two notes.
+The

-two notes.
-The continued repetitions of "Ade!" in the last line
+continued repetitions of “Ade!” in the last line create an

 1:45--END OF SONG [44 mm.]